DellTechConsulting/UMB_CRS_Automation/README.md

 ## UMB-CRS Automation
 ### Automate CRS Replication
+### This is an alternative template for a replication usecase, in which we use tags such as get, add, create, and lock.
+get and add tags is used to get the details of policy and mapping the policy name to policy id create -  used to replicate the policy lock - used to lock the copy

 #### using Anisble roles executing the crs replication playbook
 #### These are the playbooks associated with the roles
    1 Policy_validation.yml